 We are so happy to be able to offer farm fresh eggs every week.
 What is the difference between our eggs and the eggs you find in your grocer’s store?

 During the winter months, grass is scarce because it does not grow in January.
 Days are shorter, so it is just the same with daylight.
 The hens tend to slow down some in egg production because of that.
 During these frigid months, hens must accept second best, just like the rest of us.
 So, they get to have more of a dried-bean, squash and pumpkin diet along with their grains.
 This is in effort to see if more varieties of winter crops can sustain and keep away their “winter blues”, when their production does reduce.
-This small flock of less than a hundred in total, hopefully will keep producing a good quantity of eggs for the season and seasons ahead if all goes well, and we keep the predators away.
+During this time, most older less productive hens become stewing meat for hearty winter soups.
+This small flock of around a-hundred in total, hopefully will keep producing a good quantity of eggs for the season and seasons ahead if all goes well, and the farm can keep the predators away.
 Those cute raccoons and tom-cats both make eggs a fare-favourite and are a constant battle on the farm.

 The farm is a grand, complex system of sun, rain, soil and living growing things – a contributing link in the balance of a thriving eco-system.